Computationally Efficient Collimator-Detector Response Compensation in High Energy SPECT using 1D Convolutions and Rotations: Materials and Methods

 \subsubsection{Image Reconstruction}

-All acquired image data in subsequent sections are reconstructed using PyTomography with the maximum likelihood expectation maximization (MLEM) algorithm; this was chosen over the ordered subset expectation maximization algorithm (OSEM) because of the low count statistics for each projection.
-System matrices employed attenuation correction using attenuation maps derived from acquired computed tomography (CT) images.
-As described by Zekun et al.\ \cite{abi}, SPECT with $\alpha$-RPTs often have significant stray radiation-related noise component due to the proportionally low count rate.
-The imaging system equation is thus given by
+All acquired image data in subsequent sections are reconstructed using PyTomography with the ordered subset expectation maximization algorithm (OSEM); when one subset is used, the algorithm is denoted as maximum likelihood expectation maximization (MLEM).
+System matrices employed attenuation correction using attenuation maps derived from either (i) ground truth attenuation maps from MC simulations or (ii) acquired computed tomography (CT) images in physical studies.
+The imaging system equation is given by

-where $\bar{y}$ is the expectation of the acquired count data $y$, $H$ is the system matrix, $x$ is the estimated 3D count distribution, $\bar{\Psi}$ is the expectation of the stray radiation-related noise, and $\hat{s}$ is the scatter estimate. $\bar{\Psi}$ is assumed to be the same for all bins in a given energy window and proportional to the acquisition time, and can be measured by taking a blank scan using the same energy windows as the patient acquisition, averaging the number of counts in each valid bin, and scaling by the acquisition time used in the clinical protocol.
-Since the dual energy window (DEW) technique is used for scatter estimation, the stray radiation in that window also must be accounted for: the scatter estimation is thus given by
+where $\bar{y}$ is the expectation of the acquired count data $y$, $H$ is the system matrix, and $x$ is the estimated 3D count distribution. $\hat{s}$ is an additive term that accounts for phantom or patient scatter, events that back-scattered in the detector from higher energy emission peaks, and stray background radiation; the presence of stray background radiation for low count SPECT has been described by Zekun et al.\ \cite{abi}.
+For all cases in this paper, the triple energy window (TEW) technique is used to estimate $\hat{s}$.

-where $w_p$ is the width of the primary window, $w_l$ is the width of the lower window, $S_G$ is a Gaussian smoothing kernel, $g_l$ is the acquired count data in the lower energy window, and $\Psi_l$ is the expectation of the mean stray-radiation noise in the lower energy window.
-The smoothing kernel is used here due to the high noise present.
-One of the dangers of Equation \ref{eq:scat_est} is that it is capable of yielding negative values in Equation \ref{eq:image_system}; in practice this rarely occurred, and all negative values were set to zero.